padmacho/default/www/python/Type-System.md

 Strong |C,C++,Java, | **Python**, Ruby
 Weak| None | JavaScript, Perl

+- *Dynamic typing* - Dynamically typed programming languages do type checking at *run-time*
+- *Static Typing* - Statically typed programming languages do type checking (the process of verifying and enforcing the constraints of types) at *compile-time*
+- *Strong Typing* - Common definition is that the language will not in general **implicitly** convert objects between types.
+- *Weak Typing* - The type of a value depends on how it is used, data types are defined at runtime or the context in which they are used.
 Python can be characterized as having a dynamic and strong type system.
-Dynamic typing means that the type of an object reference isn't resolved until the program is running and need not be specified up front when the program is written.
 ## Dynamic Type system
 In a dynamic type system objects types are only **resolved at runtime.**
 ```python